sfidanza/worldcup/README.md

     docker-compose -f "docker-compose.yml" up -d --build
     docker-compose -f "docker-compose.yml" down

+Alternatively, it can be run on Docker Swarm, provided images are either available in docker hub or have been built locally (through `docker-compose build` for example):

+    docker-compose -f docker-compose.yml config | docker stack deploy -c - worldcup2014
+    docker stack rm worldcup2014

+Note: the `docker-compose config` command resolves the environment variables inside the compose file from `.env`, which is not supported by `docker stack deploy`.
+It is acting as a preprocessor.

 ## To do (?)

 - Restore login through Google and betting features